ezsystems/ezpersonalization-documentation/docs/personalization/user_guide/dashboard.md

 ![Dashboard scenarios](../img/dashboard_scenarios.png)

 Scenarios with green status bars indicate that all models can provide recommendations.
-Yellow bars indicate that only a part of the configured models can provide recommendations and red ones indicate that no recommendations can be delivered see [8.
+Yellow bars indicate that only a part of the configured models can provide recommendations and red ones indicate that no recommendations can be delivered.
+See [8.
 Scenarios](scenarios.md).

 ### Models